 The University of California values the process of accreditation as a means of providing structure, self-assessment and periodic reviews to schools and to ensure the quality of the instructional program and related activities.
 It is advised that new schools begin the process for accreditation as early as feasible.
 To begin the process, contact a regional accrediting agency.

-A copy of the letter from your accrediting organization granting your term of accreditation is required.
+A copy of the letter from your accrediting organization granting your term of accreditation is required to establish a course list.
 A scheduled visit with a regional accrediting commission does not qualify as accreditation.

 3. The New School Information Form.

-To submit a request to establish an “a-g” course list, please complete the New School Information Form (available beginning January 1).
+To submit a request to establish an “a-g” course list, please complete the New School Information Form [PDF].
 UC will only accept and review New School Information Forms submitted from January 1 - July 15, during the annual open period for new school processing.
 Schools who submit their form by July 15 will receive an opportunity to submit their courses for "a-g" review before the course list update cycle closes on September 15.

 This July deadline is in place to ensure that new schools have sufficient time to populate their lists with approved “a-g” courses before UC campuses begin reviewing undergraduate applications.
 Any new school unable to meet the July 15 deadline may submit a completed form during the following year’s open period.

 This form is designed to capture basic institutional and contact information.
 Additional questions are required for independent study schools to ensure compliance with the University’s nonclassroom-based school policy.
 A list will be set up after careful assessment of the information provided within the context of UC’s policies and criteria.